 Free Services available to all individuals:

-Exchanges new syringes for used, also providing testing, resources and information for reducing the risk of HIV and Hep C and other harm from drug use and providing linkage for medical, legal and social services.
-The MSE also provides Overdose Prevention Training and Narcan to a population vulnerable for overdose.
+Provide testing, resources and information for reducing the risk of HIV and Hep C and other harm from drug use and providing linkage for medical, legal and social services.
+We also provide Overdose Prevention Training and Narcan to a population vulnerable for overdose.

 Certified Recovery Services (CRS)

 We provide referrals to drug treatment, inpatient as well as outpatient, resources to supportive housing, we provide information for scholarships for recovery houses to assist people until they get back on their feet, and non-judgmental supportive services for those figuring out their road to recovery.
 We offer support and guidance to all.

 We deliver over 2,000 nonperishable snack bags to individuals in different communities across Philadelphia monthly.
 These bags are usually our first line of communication.
 They are filled with a juice, snacks and an informational flyer with resources and AIM’s phone number.

 The Value of Syringe Service Programs

 While syringe services programs provide sterile syringes free of charge, they also provide other much needed services such as:

 - screening for HIV and Hep C,

 - referrals to treatment for Substance Use Disorders (SUD),